ohmygois/ohmygois/README.md

 ### SiteMinder

 _London, UK_
-**Senior Regional Sales Manager for Iberia** _(Sept 2022 – Oct 2023)_
+**Senior Regional Sales Manager for Iberia** _(Sept 2016 – May 2023)_

-- Managed daily client meetings and liaised with multiple candidates across industries and functions in a bustling international scope
+- Reported directly to the VP of Sales and Chief Sales Officer (CSO), providing regular updates on team performance, market trends, and strategic initiatives.
-- Demonstrated strong communication, negotiation, and stakeholder management skills while working with various large clients
+- Hired, coached, and managed a team of 9 Sales Reps across Portugal and Spain, consistently exceeding sales targets and driving growth.

 ## 📚 Education & Other